-In addition to calf stretches, you might want to try foam rolling your calf muscles to stretch them out and get rid of any pain that might have built up there.
+In addition to calf stretches, you might want to try foam rolling your calf muscles to stretch them out and help relieve pain that might have built up there.
 This can be a little painful, but you can be sure that your legs will feel a whole lot better after just a few of these sessions.

 Other muscles that can be negatively affected by sitting all day are your hamstrings.
 The foam roller can really let you exert the type of pressure you might need in that area to make your legs feel so much better.

-Made of connective tissue, the IT band is something that runs along your outer thigh from your hip to your knee.
+Made of connective tissue, the IT band runs along your outer thigh from your hip to your knee.
 Soreness and tightness in this area can be quite common in runners and cyclists, but of course anyone who is experiencing this issue can benefit from this foam rolling exercise.

 If you are retaining any type of tension in your upper back, a few sessions on the foam roller can really help loosen things up.
 Your body should feel a large sense of relief when you are done with this specific exercise.

-Tight lat muscles (these are on your back, right below your armpits) can really affect your posture and make you appear much shorter than you really are.
+Lat muscles are located on your back under your armpits, and if these muscles are tight, they can really affect your posture and make you appear much shorter than you really are.
 Make sure your lats are really relaxed before you work them with the foam roller.